-The new series will be back in the autumn and most things will be back to normal after last year's show saw forced changes to the pandemic.
+The new series is currently airing on Saturday nights and most things are back to normal after last year's show saw forced changes to the pandemic.

-A full line up of fifteen celebrities are set to take part with themed weeks such as Movies and Halloween returning together with a live studio audience.
+A full line up of fifteen celebrities make up the cast with themed weeks such as Movies and Halloween returning together with a live studio audience.

-However the Daily Mirror reports that the show won't be heading north to the Blackpool Tower Ballroom for a second year in a row.
+However one change still in place due to the pandemic means show won't be heading north to the Blackpool Tower Ballroom for a second year in a row.

-Executive producer Sarah James told the newspaper: "We’re so thrilled that Strictly will be returning for a full-length series this year, and know how much viewers are looking forward to getting their full Strictly fix and seeing the return of much-loved specials.”
+Executive producer Sarah James explained: "We’re so thrilled that Strictly will be returning for a full-length series this year, and know how much viewers are looking forward to getting their full Strictly fix and seeing the return of much-loved specials.”

 She added: "We are all so sad that we won’t be able to get to Blackpool this year but can’t wait to be back dancing at the one and only Blackpool Tower Ballroom in the future."

-An insider told the tabloid that producers had to make an early decision about the trip due to the "advanced planning and logistics required".
+An insider revealed back in July that producers had to make an early decision about the trip due to the "advanced planning and logistics required".